monocongo/climate_indices/README.md

 # Community Reference Climate Indices
 ## Python implementations

-This project contains Python implementations of various climate indices, which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies.
+This project contains Python implementations of various climate indices which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies.
 We attempt to provide best-of-breed implementations of various climate indices commonly used for climate and drought monitoring, to provide a codebase that is available for development by the climate science community, and to facilitate the use of climate indices datasets computed in a standardized, validated, and transparent manner.

 Currently provided climate indices: